Almonds

 Preparation

-- Supports antioxidant networks; vitamin E works within antioxidant networks with vitamin C, CoQ10, and polyphenols, with these compounds regenerating each other in vivo
+- Vitamin E acts within broader antioxidant networks with vitamin C, CoQ10, and polyphenols [1].

 Essential Amino Acid Profile